 Irony is a figure of speech in which the sense that the speaker intends to communicate is actually the opposite of the literal meaning of the words.
 Sometimes a person does this by using someone else's words, but in a way that communicates that he does not agree with them.
-People do this to emphasize how This page answers the question: What is irony and how can I translate it?

-different something is from what it should be, or how someone else's belief about something is wrong or foolish.
+People do this to emphasize how different something is from what it should be, or how someone else's belief about something is wrong or foolish.
 It is often humorous.